 2 - Choose the ideal location

 As mentioned earlier, having people coming in and out of the room where you are meeting can create distractions.
-Find a room in your house where you can settle during the meeting.
-It should be a calm, quiet place with good lighting.
+Find a room in your house where you can settle during the meeting time.
+It should be a quiet, silent place with good lighting.

-This is one of the most important practices in video conferences.
-If it’s not your turn to speak, mute your microphone.
-No one likes to hear that background noise caused by the sound being on during meetings.
+This is one of the most important practices in videoconferences.
+If it's not your turn to speak, mute your microphone.
+No one likes to hear that background noise caused by the microphone being on during meetings.

 4 - Connecting the camera

-We already know from experience that it is harder to stay focused in an online meeting than in person.
-To minimize distractions, you should set a neutral virtual background so that the other participants are not distracted by the decoration of your home.
-Finally, don't forget to look presentable - even though it's a video conference, people can see you!
+We already know from experience that it is more difficult to maintain focus in an online meeting than in a face-to-face one.
+To minimize distractions, you should set a neutral virtual background so that the other participants are not distracted by looking at your home decor.
+Finally, don't forget to be presentable - even though it's a videoconference, people can see you!

-Zoom is here to stay - large companies are already adopting a semi-presential work regime or even 100% remote post-Covid19 pandemic.
+Zoom is here to stay - large companies are already adopting a hybrid or even 100% remote work regime post-Covid19 pandemic.
 This paradigm shift requires people to master technologies so that work is as productive as possible.
-With the tips we provided in the last three articles, you have everything you need to master online meetings.
+With the tips we gave in the last three articles, you have everything you need to master online meetings.
 Good work!